 Community Foundation Grants

-The Community Foundation for Greater Buffalo is now accepting Letters of Intent (LOI) for our 2013 Competitive Grants Cycle.
+The Community Foundation for Greater Buffalo begins accepting Letter of Intent (LOI) January 1, 2017

 The Community Foundation is committed to making grants that will have a maximum positive impact on Western New York.
 As one of the largest grantmakers in Western New York, the Foundation is aware of the importance that many organizations place on grant income and truly wishes it could support every worthy non-profit that applies.

-Through its annual process, the Foundation receives close to 200 Letters of Intent (LOI).
-From this pool an average of 10% are selected for funding.
+Through its annual process, the Foundation receives up to 150 Letters of Intent.
+From this pool an average of 20 are ultimately selected for funding.
 A list of recent past grant awards is available in the right column of this page.

 Foundation staff is always available for assistance, but please remember that this is a competitive process and therefore staff must maintain neutrality.
 Keep in mind that a grant is essentially an investment in your program.
 And just like with any financial investment, the Foundation will be looking for a solid return when the reporting comes due.
 It is suggested that you start planning for the end of the grant now in order to create a solid proposal.

-Please review the objectives listed under the Foundation’s focus areas, available below.
+Please review the objectives listed under the Foundation’s community goals, available below.
 It is important that your program(s) address one or more of these objectives in order to be considered for funding.

-Community Foundation for Greater Buffalo awards annual grants to nonprofit organizations with programs that address one or more of the following four focus areas and the objectives detailed in the pdf below:
+Community Foundation for Greater Buffalo awards annual grants to nonprofit organizations with programs that address one or more of the following four community goals and the objectives detailed in the pdf below:

-- I. Improve Educational Achievement for Low-Income Students
+- I. Improve Educational Achievement for Students Living in Low-Income Households

 - II.
 Increase Racial/Ethnic Equity

 - III.
-Enhance and Leverage Significant Natural Resources
+Enhance and Leverage Significant Natural Resources, with priorities determined by the Shared Agenda for the Environment

 - IV.
 Strengthen the Region as a Center for Architecture, Arts and Culture

-NOTE: In addition to the four focus areas and corresponding objectives, special funding is available to support the following:
+NOTE: In addition to the four Community Goals and corresponding objectives, special funding is available to support the following:

 - Programs that serve the visual, speech or hearing impaired (~$5,000)

-- The Foundation is receptive to requests that address advocacy, research and policy analysis aligned with the four focus areas.
+- The Foundation is receptive to requests that address advocacy, research and policy analysis aligned with the four Community Goals.

 - The Foundation will consider the applicant’s board, including the diversity of representation, in the evaluation process.
+Please be aware that for the 2017 grant cycle, the Foundation will give board diversification increased weighting when making final decisions.
 The ethnic/racial composition of the board of any organization should represent the community it serves.

 - The Foundation will consider allowing up to 10% of the grant amount for indirect costs.